 Island Sunshine potatoes are round and have rough, yellow skin with shallow to intermediate eyes.
 Its flesh is creamy, moist, and dark yellow.
 When cooked, Island Sunshine potatoes have a sweet flavor and flaky texture.

 Island Sunshine potatoes are available late summer through the winter months.

-Eastern Canada’s Prince Edward island has a long and rich history of potato farming.
-The tubers first came to the island by way of the British in the mid-18th century.
+Prince Edward Island has a long and rich history of potato farming.
+The tubers first came to the Canadian island by way of the British in the mid-18th century.
 It didn’t take long for potatoes to become one of the major crops on the island, with some residents subsisting on little more than potatoes and cod for over a year.
-The potato industry grew to produce more than 100,000 bushels, some of which was shipped as far as the West Indies, until late blight, the famous fungal disease responsible for Ireland’s potato famines, ravaged the island’s crop in 1848.
-Eventually the industry recovered, and Prince Edward Island is now the number one potato producer in Canada, as well as one of the most important growers of seed potatoes internationally.
+The potato industry grew to produce more than 100,000 bushels, some of which were shipped as far as the West Indies until late blight ravaged the island’s crop in 1848.
+Eventually, the industry recovered, and Prince Edward Island is now the number one potato producer in Canada, as well as one of the essential growers of seed potatoes internationally.